sublime-security/static-files/README.md

 * `alexa_top_1m.csv`: [Alexa](https://www.alexa.com/topsites) top 1 million sites.
 * `disposable_email_providers.txt`: Disposable (or temporary) email providers that generate short-lived email addresses not owned by or attributable to any single user.
 * `free_email_providers.txt`: Free email ("freemail") providers that allow anyone to create an email address.
 This is important to ensure the email address does not inherit the reputation of the freemail provider's domain.
 This list also includes the contents of the `disposable_email_providers.txt` list.
-* `free_file_hosts.txt`: Free file hosting sites that allow anyone to upload and serve arbitrary files.
+* `free_file_hosts.txt`: Sites that allow anyone to upload and serve arbitrary files or content.
+Content can include anything from a file preview with a clickable link to rendering HTML.
+This may include sites that uses arbitrary subdomains to load balance sites, but those subdomains are re-used for the site's users and are not unique to the owner of the content.
-* `free_subdomain_hosts.txt`: Free subdomain sites that allow anyone to create their own subdomain and host arbitrary content.
+* `free_subdomain_hosts.txt`: Sites that allow anyone to create their own subdomain and host arbitrary content.
 This is important to ensure the subdomains do not inherit the reputation of the root domain.
+This includes both subdomains that are auto-generated as well as user-named subdomains.
+Subdomains are unique to the user that created it, and not re-used by the site for other users.
 * `majestic_million.csv`: [Majestic million](https://majestic.com/reports/majestic-million) is a collection of domains that have the most referring subnets.
 * `suspicious_content.txt`: Words or phrases that may be considered suspicious in an email body.
 * `suspicious_subjects.txt`: Words or phrases that may be considered suspicious in an email subject.